criptic87/sporty-qa-assignment/docs/test_plan.md

 - A selection is active in the bet slip

 **Steps:**
-1. Enter stake equal to the exact current balance (e.g. €120.00) — note outcome
+1. Enter stake equal to the exact current balance (e.g. €120.00) and note outcome
-2. Enter stake €120.01 (one cent over balance) — note the error message shown
+2. Enter stake €120.01 (one cent over balance) and note the error message shown
-3. Enter stake €200.00 (well over balance) — note the error message shown
+3. Enter stake €200.00 (well over balance) and note the error message shown
-4. Via API (`POST /api/place-bet`), submit a bet with `stake` exceeding the balance — note the response
+4. Via API (`POST /api/place-bet`), submit a bet with `stake` exceeding the balance and note the response

 **Expected Result:**
 - Stake equal to balance: should be accepted (no rule prohibits this)